ponchotitlan/ciscoCVP_googleDialogflow_dance/README.md

 The biolerplate communicates with Dialogflow via Webhooks.
 For enabling this service in the Fulfillment zone of your agent, read the [Webhooks guide](https://cloud.google.com/dialogflow/es/docs/fulfillment-webhook?hl=es-419).

-Communication from this Web Server with DialogFlow can be established via a test tunnel service such as [ngrok](https://ngrok.com/) or with a formal proxy.

 # Setting up Cisco CVP Customer Virtual Assistant (CVA)

 For setting up your environment for communication between Cisco CVP Customer Virtual Assistant (CVA) and Google DialogFlow, read the [Official Article created by Cisco engineers](https://www.cisco.com/c/en/us/support/docs/contact-center/unified-customer-voice-portal/215527-configure-cvp-customer-virtual-assistant.html)